Design Pattern Evangelist Blog

 The half-life for technology in the Computer Science field is about three to five years and possibly even shorter with the advent of Generative AI.
 All technology I learned in college was mostly obsolete a decade or so into my career.

 The primary programming language at my university was PL/C, which was a Cornell derived subset of PL/I, which stood for Programming Language One.
 We also had a brief foray into Fortran 77.
-My Programming Languages course introduced us to SNOBOL and APL, which always felt like reading Greek from right to left.
+My Programming Language Foundations course introduced us to SNOBOL and APL, which always felt like reading Greek from right to left.
 The source language for my Compiler class was Pascal, which was the new and upcoming programming language at the time.

 The only courses that retained their relevance through my career were not technology intensive.
 These were the theory and general principle courses, such as Graph Theory, Automata Theory, Data Structures and Algorithms.
-Since they’re based upon mathematical rigor, they tend to be evergreen.
+Since they’re based on mathematical rigor, they tend to be evergreen.
 While I didn’t use content from these courses directly, they provided a solid foundation upon which I could continue to learn as the field advanced.

 Throughout my career I had to pick up new technology, such as: